-The exploit was classed as a ‘wormable’ vulnerability which could be used to spread malware, you can find out more details below.
+The exploit was classed as a ‘wormable’ vulnerability which could be used to spread malware.
+You can find out more details below.

 Today we released an update for CVE-2020-1350, a Critical Remote Code Execution (RCE) vulnerability in Windows DNS Server that is classified as a ‘wormable’ vulnerability and has a CVSS base score of 10.0.
 This issue results from a flaw in Microsoft’s DNS server role implementation and affects all Windows Server versions.
 Non-Microsoft DNS Servers are not affected.